 Children can abuse other children.
 This is generally referred to as child-on-child abuse and can take many forms.
-This can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+This can include (but is not limited to) bullying; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence; abuse in intimate relationships and rituals.
+In addition, BJAB are aware that children can also abuse other children online; this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.

-At BJAB we believe that abuse is abuse and should never be passed off as 'banter' or 'just having a laugh' or 'part of growing up'.
+At BJAB we believe that abuse is abuse and should never be passed off as 'banter' or 'just having a laugh' or 'part of growing up' and we have a zero tolerance policy.
 All staff have received training in identifying and dealing with child-on-child abuse.
 At BJAB we recognise that even if no reports of child-on-child abuse have been made, there may still be incidences but they may not have been reported.